 Short Name: AdvQuantPhys

-Type: Lecture

-Semester: 6

 Credit Points: 2.5 ECTS

 Prerequisites: 200201, 200202, 200211

-Corequisites: none

-Tutorial: no

 Course contents The course introduces methods which are applicable over a wide range of areas from particle physics and condensed matter to statistical physics.
 Starting from classical field theories (including gauge theories) we employ path integrals to compute Feynman graphs of perturbation theory.
 Further subjects include renormalization, anomalies, thermal field theory and non-perturbative effects such as solitons.
 We may furthermore cover coherent states and representations of the Poincare group.